Alternative Guide

 Is Hootsuite still useful if I switch?

 Often yes.
-Teams commonly keep a scheduler for publishing operations and use Superdirector upstream for deciding what to make and how to produce it.
+Teams commonly keep a scheduler for publishing operations and use Superdirector before publishing to decide what to make and how to produce it.

 Who should consider a Hootsuite alternative like this?